DivyaDarshan09/Divya_Darshan-VSD-IITGN-RISCV-Tapeout-Program/Task-4_Task_Mgmt_SoC_SCL180_Final/Readme.md

 - ✅ POR-free Management SoC RTL is functionally correct
 - ✅ Logic synthesis correctness verified
 - ✅ hkspi DV validated across all abstraction levels
-- ❌ Some DV tests rely on POR-like assumptions
+- ❌ Some DV tests failing
 - 🟢 SRAM integration shown to be robust

 This task provides a **sign-off-grade validation baseline** for a POR-free Management SoC on SCL-180.

 ---

-## 🗣 One-Line Summary
+## 🗣 Summary

-> Management SoC hkspi DV was validated across RTL, GLS with RTL SRAM, and GLS with synthesized SRAM on SCL-180, confirming correctness of a POR-free reset architecture.
+Management SoC hkspi DV was validated across RTL, GLS with RTL SRAM, and GLS with synthesized SRAM on SCL-180, confirming correctness of a POR-free reset architecture.

+---
+## Author

+**Divya Darshan VR**
+This work is part of the **India RISC-V SoC Tapeout Program – Phase 2 by VLSI System Design & IIT Gandhinagar**.

+---